12 Feb Best zero waste stores in London and beyond in the UK

 Our Top Zero Waste Essentials

-Our range of plastic-free lifestyle products sold online, helping to make single use plastic become a thing of the past.
+At Wearth, we offer our own range of plastic-free, zero waste products sold online.
+We are helping to make single-use plastic become a thing of the past.

 Zero Waste Starter Kit

 Complete zero waste starter package by the new eco lifestyle brand, Atlas & Ortus.
-The kit includes a large organic cotton everyday bag perfect for grocery shopping, glass ecocoffee cup, insulated stainless which keep drinks hot for 12 hours, and a stainless steel food container for food on the go.
+The kit includes a large organic cotton everyday bag perfect for grocery shopping, along with a glass eco coffee cup, and a stainless steel food container for food on the go.

 The bag is made by Freeset global, a Fair Trade certified organisation based in West Bengal which empower women previously trapped in India's sex trade.